I started the year in a great way: with a hearty case of tonsillitis! </sarcasm>

 Sitting puffy-necked at the clinic, the doctor prescribed me a bottle of expensive chemical medicinals but also took time to recommend more natural remedies, which I appreciated.
 You know them: ginger, lemon, oil of oregano.

-Vinegar is another of those “old school” substances like lemon and Borax, unappreciated in today’s product-saturated society.
+Vinegar is another “old school” substance, like lemon and Borax, unappreciated in today’s product-saturated society.

 1. Clean your computer and mouse.
-Mix equal parts white vinegar and water, dampen a clean cloth, squeeze well and wipe—use cotton swabs for tight spaces.
-Remove mouse tracking ball and clean inside parts too.
-Let equipment dry before putting it all back together.
+Mix equal parts white vinegar and water, dampen a clean cloth, squeeze well, and wipe—use cotton swabs for tight spaces.
+Remove the mouse tracking ball and clean the inside parts too.
+Let the equipment dry before putting it all back together.

 2. Get rid of mildew.
 White vinegar works on almost any surface- –bathroom fixtures and tile, clothing, furniture, painted surfaces, and plastic curtains.
 To eliminate heavy mildew, use full strength, and for lighter buildup, dilute with an equal amount of water.

 3. Prevent mildew.
 You can also prevent mildew from forming on the bottoms of rugs and carpeting by misting the backs with full-strength white vinegar from a spray bottle.

 4. Shine your silverware.
 Shine your silverware and silver jewelry by soaking them in a mixture of 1/2 cup white vinegar and 2 tablespoons baking soda for two to three hours

 5. Magic eraser.
 Erase ballpoint-pen marks by dabbing some full-strength white vinegar on the stain using a cloth or a sponge.

 6. Clean your eyeglasses.
 Clean eyeglasses by wiping each lens with a drop of vinegar.

 7. Air deodorizer.
 Deodorize a room filled with cigarette smoke or paint fumes by placing a small bowl of vinegar in the room.
 Add cardamom or other fragrant spice to the bowl for added freshness.

 8. Sticker removal.
 Remove decals or bumper stickers by soaking a cloth in vinegar and covering the decal or bumper sticker with it for several minutes until the vinegar soaks in.
-Decals and bumper stickers should peel off easily afterwards.
+Decals and bumper stickers should peel off easily afterward.

 9. Brighten rugs and carpets.
 Brush floor coverings with a mixture of 1 cup of vinegar in